 This product is a low volatile ester especially prepared for use on crops and weeds where a susceptible crop in the near vicinity may be injured by a more volatile product.
-It is recommended for control of numerous broadleaf weeds and certain 2,4-0 be effective for controlling hard-to-kill weeds such as Bindweed, Curly dock, Smartweeds, Tansy ragwort, Thistle, Wild garlic, and Wild onions.
+It is recommended for control of numerous broadleaf weeds and certain 2,4-D susceptible woody plants without injury to most established grasses.
+In cropland, 2,4-D is effective for controlling hard-to-kill weeds such as Bindweed, Curly dock, Smartweeds, Tansy ragwort, Thistle, Wild garlic, and Wild onions.
 For best results, apply this product as a water or oil spray during warm weather when young succulent weeds or brush are actively growing.
 Application under drought conditions often will give poor results.
 The lower labeled rates will be satisfactory on susceptible, annual weeds.
 For perennial weeds and conditions such as the very dry areas of the Western States where control is difficult, the higher labeled rates should be used.
-Deep-rooted perennial weeds such as Canada thistie and Field bindweed and many woody plants usually require repeated applications for maximum control.
+Deep-rooted perennial weeds such as Canada thistle and Field bindweed and many woody plants usually require repeated applications for maximum control.

 Unless otherwise specified in this label, application rates may be 1 to 10 gallons of total spray by air or 5 to 25 gallons by ground application equipment.
 If band treatment is used, base the dosage rate on the actual area to be sprayed.
 Although water quantities may vary due to different types of application equipment, sufficient water must be used to provide for complete and uniform coverage.
 In all cases, use the same labeled amount of 2,4-D per acre.
 When product is used for weed control in crops, the growth stage of the crop must be considered.
 For crop uses, do not mix with oil or other adjuvants unless specifically listed on the label.
 To do so may reduce herbicide's selectivity and could result in crop damage.
-If you are not prepared to accept some degree of crop injury, do not use this product.
+If you are not prepared to accept some degree of crop injury, do not use this product